rails/rails/guides/source/configuring.md

 * `config.active_record.belongs_to_required_by_default` is a boolean value and controls whether `belongs_to` association is required by default.

+* `config.active_record.warn_on_records_fetched_greater_than` allows setting a
+  warning threshold for query result size.
+If the number of records returned by a query exceeds the threshold, a warning is logged.
+This can be used to identify queries which might be causing memory bloat.

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::MysqlAdapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns in a MySQL database to be booleans and is true by default.